In this travel-blog, I want to show you the Viking ruins and pagan graves I have visited on my travels around my country.

 Hjörleifshaugur burial mound

-The blood-brothers arrived in Iceland in around year 874 AD, and Hjörleifur was killed by his slaves the year after in 875 AD.
+The blood-brothers arrived in Iceland around the year 874 AD, and Hjörleifur was killed by his Irish slaves the year after in 875 AD.

 Hjörleifshöfði and Hjörleifshaugur burial mound to the right in this photo